 Fairlie is not actually my real name, to most people I’m known as Alison Dennison.
 It’s a long (and not very interesting) story about how I came to be blogging as ‘Fairlie’, but it’s been so many years now that the name has stuck, and sometimes I even think it is my real name.
 Fairlie is the travelling Superman to my at-home Clark Kent.

-Other characters also pop in from time to time, including our gorgeous English exchange student, Britannia (18) and her family.
+Other characters also pop in from time to time, including our gorgeous English exchange student, Britannia (19) and her family.
 Not only did we travel a bit during the three months Britannia was with us here in Melbourne as a 14 year old, but after Queenie returned from her three months with Britannia and her family in England, the two girls hatched a plan for the two families to holiday together.
-So far, we’ve met up in Vietnam and New York, and we have future plans in the works.
+So far, we’ve met up in Vietnam, New York, and here in Melbourne before heading to Far North Queensland together.

 Over the years, The Fairlie Entourage has refined what works for us as a travelling family.
 You can read about our guiding principles for family travel here.

 I like to always have the next big trip on the horizon, and in between I check out places locally.
 I’m not happy sitting still for too long.

 In addition, I love to visit the Sydney and Melbourne Writers Festivals each year with my friend, M. So there’s a lot of posts about those too.